Robust SAC-Enabled UAV-RIS Assisted Secure MISO Systems With Untrusted EH Receivers: SCA-Based Solution

 \section{SCA-Based Solution}

-The WCSEE maximization problem in \eqref{P1} is highly nonconvex due to the fractional objective function, the coupled UAV--RIS channel geometry, the discrete RIS phase constraints, and the presence of UEHR CSI uncertainty.
-Although the proposed SAC-based solution is designed to directly address these challenges, it is instructive to develop a model-based benchmark under idealized assumptions to validate the effectiveness of the proposed learning framework.

-Specifically, in this section we consider an ideal reference case with PCSI for all links and continuous RIS phase shifts.
-Under these assumptions, problem~\eqref{P1} admits a tractable approximation that can be efficiently solved via SCA.
-Accordingly, under the above idealized assumptions, problem~\eqref{P1} reduces to
+To obtain a tractable benchmark, we consider an idealized setting with perfect CSI and continuous RIS phase shifts.
+Under these assumptions, problem~\eqref{P1} admits a simplified formulation that can be efficiently solved via a BCD framework combined with SCA, and thus reduces to

-Problem~P2 is addressed using a BCD framework.
+Problem~\eqref{P2} is addressed using a BCD framework.
 Specifically, the power allocation, RIS reflection coefficients, and UAV location are optimized in an alternating manner, while the remaining variables are fixed in each subproblem.